AlienMajik/pwnagotchi_plugins/README.md

 ### 3. ML-Inspired Channel Hopping 📡

 **What's New:**
-Intelligent channel selection based on historical success and activity.
+Intelligent channel selection based on historical success and activity (now with precomputed weights, bisect for faster selection, and multi-band support).

 **How It Works:**
-- Tracks APs, clients, and handshake successes per channel.
+- Tracks APs, clients, and handshake successes per channel (as strings for consistency).
-- Uses weighted random selection to favor active, successful channels.
+- Uses weighted random selection with cumulative weights to favor active, successful channels.

 **Why It's Better:**
 - Optimized Focus: Spends more time on productive channels.
-- Adaptability: Adjusts dynamically to the Wi-Fi environment.
+- Adaptability: Adjusts dynamically to the Wi-Fi environment, including 5GHz if enabled.

 ### 4. Intelligent Retry Mechanism with Exponential Backoff 🔄

 **What's New:**
-Retries failed handshake attempts with increasing delays to balance persistence and efficiency.
+Retries failed attempts with increasing delays (now with unbounded priority queue and heap-based scheduling).

 **How It Works:**
 - Uses exponential backoff (starting at 1s, capping at 60s) for retries.
-- Scheduled retries are managed via a priority queue.
+- Scheduled retries are managed via a priority queue, processed during epochs.

 **Why It's Better:**
 - Persistence: Keeps trying tough targets without overwhelming the system.
 - Resource Management: Prevents rapid, repeated attempts that could cause issues.

-### 5. Handshake Deduplication and Quality Check ✅
+### 5. Handshake Deduplication

 **What's New:**
-Ensures only unique, valid handshakes are processed.
+Ensures only unique handshakes are processed (quality check via aircrack-ng removed for faster processing; focus on hash-based deduplication).

 **How It Works:**
-- Deduplicates handshakes using a hash-based system.
+- Deduplicates handshakes using a hash-based system combining AP MAC, client MAC, and filename.
-- Validates handshakes with aircrack-ng, requiring at least two EAPOL frames.

 **Why It's Better:**
-- Accuracy: Avoids redundant processing and false positives.
+- Accuracy: Avoids redundant processing.
-- Reliability: Ensures only usable handshakes are counted.
+- Reliability: Speeds up handshake handling without validation overhead.

 ### 6. Dynamic Concurrency Based on System Resources 🛡️

 **What's New:**
-Adjusts the number of concurrent attack threads based on CPU and memory usage using psutil.
+Adjusts the number of concurrent attack threads based on CPU and memory usage (now with psutil fallback using loadavg and cpu_count, dynamic in-watchdog adjustments).

 **How It Works:**
-- Monitors system load with `psutil.cpu_percent()` and `psutil.virtual_memory().percent`.
+- Monitors system load (psutil preferred; falls back to os/multiprocessing).
-- Scales threads (e.g., from 50 to 10) if usage exceeds thresholds (50% or 80%).
+- Scales threads (e.g., from base of cpu_count*5 down to 10) if load exceeds thresholds.

 **Why It's Better:**
 - Stability: Prevents crashes or slowdowns, especially in Maniac Mode.
-- Adaptability: Works across different hardware or load conditions.
+- Adaptability: Works across different hardware or load conditions, even without psutil.

 **Note:** psutil is a cross-platform library for retrieving system information.
-It's used here to monitor CPU and memory usage, allowing ProbeNpwn to dynamically adjust its concurrency and keep your Pwnagotchi stable during intense operations.
-If not already installed, you can add it with:
+It's recommended for precise monitoring but optional—ProbeNpwn falls back to built-in tools if unavailable.
+If desired, install with:

 ```bash
 sudo apt-get install python3-psutil